 - Free basic checking account available, as well as savings and higher-tier checking accounts with waivable monthly maintenance fees

 - Account holders who receive paychecks via direct deposit will receive them up to two days earlier

 - Wide branch availability and strong digital presence

 - The best rates are reserved for relationship banking

-If you're ready to graduate from the basic Virtual Wallet setup, Spend and Select are PNC's next tier of checking and savings.
-Accountholders will receive added value such as reimbursed ATM fees.
-However, a larger balance is required to avoid PNC monthly maintenance fees.
+If you're ready to graduate from the basic Virtual Wallet setup, Performance Spend and Performance Select are PNC's next tiers of checking and savings.
+Account holders will receive added value through features such as reimbursed ATM fees.
+However, a larger balance is required to avoid PNC's monthly maintenance fees.

-- Innovative online checking and savings accounts known as Virtual Wallet, Spend and Select
+- Innovative online checking and savings accounts known as Virtual Wallet, Performance Spend and Performance Select

 - Monthly maintenance fees can be waived